rayshift/translatefgo/README.md

 #### Troubleshooting
 Please check our [troubleshooting wiki](https://github.com/rayshift/translatefgo/wiki/Troubleshooting) for help with issues.
 Alternatively, visit the [discord server](https://discord.gg/6vncnjj) for help.

+### "An internal error has occurred"
+Try these troubleshooting steps:
+1. Restart your phone.
+If the error persists,
+2. Go to About -> Configure Android 11 Setup.
+If the error persists,
+3. Reinstall the translatefgo app.
+If the error still persists,
+4. Report as a bug on github.

 ### Is this safe, will I get banned?
 **No action has been taken against players for using this app.**